Connecticut College is test optional and therefore does not require applicants to submit test scores for review.

 Connecticut College's ACT code is 0556 and its SAT code is 3284.

 - Second, we want students to highlight their strengths in the application process.
-This is why we give students the option to submit any two SAT Subject Tests, the SAT Reasoning Test or the more comprehensive ACT, but we do not require them of students who feel that other areas of their application are a better reflection of their abilities.
+This is why we give you the option to submit any two SAT Subject Tests, the SAT Reasoning Test or the more comprehensive ACT, but we do not require them of students who feel that other areas of their application are a better reflection of their abilities.

 - Third, we believe that some students are not well served by standardized testing and have found through our own studies that along with the high school transcript, items such as a student's essay, short answers, recommendations and other application materials are better predictors of how well a student will perform during their first year at the College than standardized tests.